Asking to Ask

 Unfortunately that tends to be read as:

-<AnonOtter> Can someone with experience in python speak up and volunteer to help me solve my problem, without knowing how long it'll take, what the actual problem is, what tool or library you need to be familiar with, or if it's even a python problem?
+<AnonOtter> Can someone with experience in python speak up and volunteer to help me solve my problem, without knowing how long it'll take, what the actual problem is, what tool or library you need to be familiar with, or if it's even truly a python problem?

 Hopefully it's clear why questions like this rarely result in direct answers.